klemola/matiasklemola.com/content/articles/typescript-union-types.md

 Now we have solid names for different outcomes.
 They should explain what we _want_ to model.
 We also have extra information associated with `Success` and `Failure` types.
 That will be useful later.

 Notice that we have a `type` attribute in all the type definitions. `Data` is a [tagged union](https://en.wikipedia.org/wiki/Tagged_union), also known as a discriminated union.
 We need some kind of way to tell different options apart - a tag or a discriminator.
-It is possible in Typescript by using literal string values as types.
+It is possible in TypeScript by using literal string values as types.
 You might have seen this pattern already if you have written actions in `redux`.

 How does this help?
 See another example below:

 {% include_code typescript-union-types/fetch_with_union_types.ts lang:typescript lines:19-42 %}

 Nice, right?
 Creating `Data` values is not very ergonomic, but look at `render`!
 It's super clean compared to the first example. `render` now always returns something meaningful.
-Typescript knows exactly what type we are dealing with once we have determined the current value of `Data` using a `switch` statement.
+TypeScript knows exactly what type we are dealing with once we have determined the current value of `Data` using a `switch` statement.
 That's why we don't have to test for the presence of the data anymore.
-Typescript can ensure that all possible variations are taken into account.
+TypeScript can ensure that all possible variations are taken into account.
 You only have to enable the `noFallthroughCasesInSwitch` option in `tsconfig.json`.

 But wait!
 There's still room for improvement...